In This Article

 You first want to put a piece of white bread, a cantaloupe (or any citrus fruit(s)) that is cut up at least ten times into a closed container that is not airtight.
 This includes a loosely wrapped plastic bag or a ziplock bag with a very tiny hole at the end.

 If you put it into an airtight bag or in the open air, that will interfere with the air circulation it needs.
 It would be best if you put this bag in a dark environment that gets very little light.

 Now, after about three days or so, you should start seeing small amounts of mold.
 It would be best if you now sprayed or sprinkle about a tablespoon of water over the bread.

-Meanwhile, cut the potato into nice thin slices, and put those slices into an airtight jar with distilled water.
-Boil that jar for 30 minutes.
+Meanwhile, cut the potato into nice thin slices, and put those slices into an airtight container (not plastic) with distilled water.
+Boil that container for 30 minutes.
 After it cools down a little bit, open it and filter your liquid through a cloth (cheesecloth, bandana, flour sack towel, etc.)

 Now, add 20 grams of sugar and agar (if you don’t have agar than plan gelatin is okay) to your liquid.
 Your agar will make the liquid thick; that is what you want.
 Now, add distilled water to make the total volume of one liter.

 Put that liquid into small sealed containers or Petri dishes if you have them.
 Now, move the penicillin mold by using a wire to move 3 small slices per container.
 This should take time for the penicillin to grow inside.

 Now, put your penicillin in a flask and sterilize that flask.
 You can sterilize the flask by putting the flask in an oven at 315 degrees for an hour.
 It would be best if you were done making the penicillin.